cudbg/lab/index.md

 layout: index
 ---

-Our overarching mission is to work on 🔥💣  projects, with a leading towards three bottlenecks areas in the future of data analysis: data cleaning, creating interactive data exploration and visualization interfaces, and understanding analysis results.
-The following describes several of our main projects in these areas.

-[These slides](https://www.dropbox.com/s/yauhvxdkv0kna7h/2017-10-midwest-6pp.pdf?dl=0) describe our lab's vision and a select few of our current projects.
+Our overarching mission is to work on 🔥💣  projects, with a leaning towards addressing three bottlenecks in the future of data analysis: data cleaning, creating interactive data exploration and visualization interfaces, and understanding analysis results.
+[These slides describe our lab's vision and a few recent projects](https://www.dropbox.com/s/yauhvxdkv0kna7h/2017-10-midwest-6pp.pdf?dl=0).

 Several of our systems are [named after Mortal Kombat ninjas](http://eugenewu.net/ninjas.html)